sahiliamsso/docs/source/upgrade/index.md

 # yum -y install python-pip
 ```

 Install the `json-merge` Python package and run the import script.

 ```
 # pip install jsonmerge

-# chmod +x import24.py
+# chmod +x import30.py

-# ./import24.py backup_24
+# ./import30.py backup_24
 ```

-Any error or warning will 4be displayed in the terminal or can be seen in the import log generated.
+Any error or warning will be displayed in the terminal or can be seen in the import log generated.
 Now the admin should be able to log into the oxTrust web-UI with the old admin credentials and see all previous data in place.
+After the completion of import, stop/start 2.4.4 container one more time.